Cross-correlation on a single channel for resistance noise measurements: Implementation

-In the new method shown in Fig.\ \ref{fig:circuits}b, the hardware instrumentation remains unchanged.
-The function generator now outputs a superposition of two sinusoidal voltages -- $V_\mathrm{ref,1}$ at frequency $f_\mathrm{ref,1}$, $V_\mathrm{ref,2}$ at $f_\mathrm{ref,2}$ -- in its two-tone mode.
+The new method shown in Fig.\ \ref{fig:circuits}c does not require two amplifier channels for cross-correlation.
+Instead, its hardware is almost identical to that of the single-channel circuit in Fig.\ \ref{fig:circuits}a.
+However, the function generator now outputs a superposition of two sinusoidal voltages -- $V_\mathrm{ref,1}$ at frequency $f_\mathrm{ref,1}$, $V_\mathrm{ref,2}$ at $f_\mathrm{ref,2}$ -- in its two-tone mode.
 Consequently, the spectrum of the DUT voltage drop contains two copies of the DUT resistance noise, each modulated by a different reference frequency.
-After amplification and recording as in the conventional setup, both the DUT voltage drop and the reference signal are passed into two parallel demodulator stages, one for each reference frequency $f_\mathrm{ref,i} : i \in \{1,2\}$.
+After amplification and recording both the DUT voltage drop and the reference signal are passed into two parallel demodulator stages, one for each reference frequency $f_\mathrm{ref,i} : i \in \{1,2\}$.
 Each stage begins by extracting a frequency band around $f_\mathrm{ref,i}$ in both the DUT and the reference signal using two identical band-pass filters.
 The infinite-impulse-response filters are of the Butterworth type, chosen for its flat pass band important for noise spectroscopy.
 The filter bandwidth is chosen large enough to encompass the low-frequency DUT resistance noise spectrum, whose measurement is the objective.
 After mixing and low-pass filtering, each demodulator outputs a signal proportional to $R_\mathrm{DUT}$ and $V_\mathrm{ref,i}$.
 The demodulators are implemented in a Python software package allowing live-streaming digital signal processing, whose correct function and good noise properties we have demonstrated in Ref.\ \cite{Thyzel2025SoftwareLockin}.
 We make the package available under an open-source license at Ref.\ \cite{Thyzel2026SoftwarePackage}.
+Thanks to this software-based demodulator solution, duplicate audio-frequency lock-in amplifiers are not required, keeping the setup cost identical to the simple single-reference circuit in Fig.\ \ref{fig:circuits}a.

-Both output signals still contain the amplifier background noise, but, crucially, the backgrounds should be uncorrelated since they originate from different frequency bands centred at $f_\mathrm{ref,i}$.
+The output signals of both demodulators still contain the amplifier background noise, but, crucially, the backgrounds should be uncorrelated since they originate from different frequency bands centred at $f_\mathrm{ref,i}$.
 This fact can now be exploited to suppress the amplifier noise and improve the signal-to-noise ratio.

-\subsection{Performance tests}
+\section{Performance tests}

-\subsubsection{Selection of DUT and reference frequencies}
+\subsection{Selection of DUT and reference frequencies}

 For this demonstration, we chose a crystal of the organic molecular metal $\theta$-(BEDT-TTF)\textsubscript{2}-CsCo(SCN)\textsubscript{4} as the device under test (DUT), because its resistance is known to exhibit strong $1/f$ noise \cite{Thomas2022}.
 Since we merely use the DUT as a generator for $1/f$ resistance noise, the details of the material and the crystal are not a subject of this work.